Chengqunniu/T1A3/docs/help.md

     `Command: ./display_info.sh`

-    This fille will only display selected customer information.
+    This fille will only display selected customer's information.

+* help.sh

+    `Command: ./help.sh`

+    This file will display the content of this help document.